EU AI Act

 See Also

-- IEC 42001 — AI Management Systems — primary certifiable compliance pathway for EU AI Act
+- IEC 42001 — AI Management Systems — primary certifiable compliance pathway for EU AI Act; its governance-only profile is mapped in IEC 42001 + 27090 review

 - NIST AI Risk Management Framework (AI RMF) — U.S. voluntary counterpart; alignment gap with EU requirements